-The Dues also funds General Administration; Community Development (architectural reviews and development activities, and includes Private Property Maintenance Standards inspections); Communications and Community Outreach (website, Landings Journal, Annual Report, The Landings Residential Directory, voting packets, and community events); and staff that you deal with in person and via phone or email at the Association’s office.
+The Dues also funds General Administration; Community Development (architectural reviews and development activities, and includes Private Property Maintenance Standards inspections); Communications and Community Outreach (website, The Landings Journal, Annual Report, The Landings Residential Directory, and voting packets); and staff that you deal with in person and via phone or email at the Association’s office.

 A portion of the Annual Dues revenue also goes to the Capital Reserves Fund that is restricted for repairs and replacements of our capital assets, such as bridges/structures/equipment, roads/community paths, and storm drains/lagoon structures.
 There are close to $80 million in capital assets, and the reserves are an orderly system to fund their repair or replacement.